Desert God

 Desert God is a novel by author Wilbur Smith first published in 2014.
-It is part of a series of novels by Smith set to Ancient Egypt and follows the fate of the Egyptian Kingdom through the eyes of Taita, a multi-talented and highly skilled eunuch slave.
+It is part of a series of novels by Smith set to Ancient Egypt and follows the fate of the Egyptian Kingdom through the eyes of Taita, a multi-talented and highly skilled eunuch former slave.

 The setting of the novel is the 2nd millennium BC.
 It depicts a conflict between a Pharaoh ruling from Thebes in Upper Egypt and the Hyksos rulers of Lower Egypt.
 It also depicts an attempt to forge an alliance between the Hyksos and the Minoans.